 The only thing he didn’t specify was a mana limiter.
 This was a test to see how effective the symbols were with his available mana.
 From there, he could do simple algebra and figure out if this crazy scheme was even possible.

-So many unknowns could derail his efforts, then he’d be back to the drawing board with a clock ticking overhead.
+So many unknowns could derail his efforts, then he’d be back at the drawing board with a clock ticking overhead.

-There were other ideas, of course: summoning darkness to hide them, raising the ground into massive walls, hiding the village in another cave, or disguising the Cobalins as humans.
+There were other ideas, of course: summon darkness to hide them, raise the ground into massive walls, hide the village in another cave, or disguise the Cobalins as humans.

 He particularly liked this last one, only for how ridiculous it would be: We’re just another human village.
 Nothing to see here.
 Nope, nothing at all!

 But to shrink?
 No one would expect that.
 It’d take their little village and make it practically impossible to find.
-A tiny safe haven where they could finally relax and focus on other things, like conquering a dungeon and gaining strength to defend themselves.
+It would be a tiny safe haven where they could finally relax and focus on other things like conquering a dungeon and gaining strength to defend themselves.

 “Now what?”
 Knock asked, looking away from the cemetery.
 More and more of the Cobalins were celebrating their escape from Ceratree City.
 But none of them, as far as Dhane could tell, was Desley.